 A group of entities indescribable by, or to, man stood, sat, or slumped around a circular conference table.
 Though they had no spines, they were something like porcupines; though they had no tentacles, they reminded one of octopuses; though they had no wings or beaks, they seemed similar to vultures; and though they had neither scales nor fins, there was definitely something fishy about them.

-See also her Young Wizards series.
+See also Duane's Young Wizards series.
 The first book involves an intelligent stellar body and things get crazier from there.

-The novel The Leaves of October by Don Sakers mostly revolves around a race of sentient, telepathic (but not epileptic) trees that can influence the evolution of other life forms by blowing themselves up.
+The Leaves of October by Don Sakers mostly revolves around a race of sentient, telepathic trees that can influence the evolution of other life forms by blowing themselves up.
 They can also communicate by altering the coloration of their leaves, which humankind does eventually learn to translate.

 The Sarlacc is further elaborated on.
 Scientists argued on it being an animal or a plant, eventually settling on crustacean.
 It colonizes alien planets with spores launched into outer space.
 The Tatooine one is a titanic sessile predator that manages to survive the sparse ecosystem of a desert environment by digesting prey unbelievably slowly.
 It keeps its swallowed prey on messy biological life-support while it digests them, so it can literally feed upon their psychic and physical torment and pick out the choicest neurological morsels to absorb into its consciousness, which it generates from the collective minds of its captive nourishment.
 It has a nightmare digestive system that rather neatly encapsulates the concept of hell as a living organism.